LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 Try a single query:  send["proc1 `IBM"]
 Try a series of queries by setting the timer: \t 3000
 ```

+TODO: What exactly are these queries doing?
+What is proc1?
+Does "proc" stand for "process"?
+What results am I actually getting, and where does the data come from?
+Clarifying these points would help beginners and make the reading experience smoother for more experienced developers.
+I initially struggled to distinguish between what belongs to kdb/q, what is part of the load balancer, and what is unique to this example.
+While this is likely due to my own lack of familiarity, it may also suggest a need for greater clarity.

 When you set the timer it will submit queries faster than they execute so as to build up a backlog.

 The number reported as "backlog" in the info printed along with the result, is the number of